MarkoRasic/HtecAutomationTask/README.md

 You are looking at README file for project created as solution for HTEC test automation task.

-My task was to create tests includling UI and API solutions.
+My task was to create tests including UI and API solutions.

 What will you need to run it is next:
 - java version 1.8